Shift-Environmental/mavlink-OceanSled/README.md

 * [Discussion/Support](https://mavlink.io/en/#support) (Slack)
 * [Contributing](https://mavlink.io/en/contributing/contributing.html)

+## Building MAVLink ##
+To run the Python examples and take advantage of the pymavlink, it has to be built.<br>
+1. Follow the docs for generating a custom dialect: [mavlink.io](https://mavlink.io/en/mavgen_python/#generate-a-custom-mavlink-dialect)
+2. Add the path to the pymavlink library's root directory to the PYTHONPATH system environment variable.
+(Create the environment variable if it doesn't exist)

+For C++ the CPLUS_INCLUDE_PATH environment variable should include the path to the generated header files.

 ### License ###

 MAVLink is licensed under the terms of the Lesser General Public License (version 3) of the Free Software Foundation (LGPLv3).
 The C-language version of MAVLink is a header-only library which is generated as MIT-licensed code.
 MAVLink can therefore be used without limits in any closed-source application without publishing the source code of the closed-source application.